nuras1999/task-management-app/README.md

 # Tasks360 - Task Management App for KovaiCo

-Tasks360 is a comprehensive task management web application developed as part of a hiring process.
-This project demonstrates the skills of a senior frontend developer in Angular by utilizing a wide range of Angular concepts, along with HTML, SCSS, and TypeScript.
+Tasks360 is a comprehensive task management web application developed as part of KovaiCo's hiring process to evaluate the skills of a senior frontend developer in Angular.
+This project showcases a broad range of Angular concepts along with HTML, SCSS, and TypeScript.

-> This whole project was built in less than 2 days! (see commits)
+> This entire project was built in less than 2 days!
+(Check the commits)

-##### 🎉 Visit https://tasks360-kovaico.web.app/ to see this hosted web application🎉
+##### 🎉 Visit [Task360](https://tasks360-kovaico.web.app/) to see this hosted web application🎉

 ## Overview
-The application provides functionalities to create, update, delete, and view tasks, with a focus on user-friendly design and accessibility.
+Tasks360 provides functionalities to create, update, delete, and view tasks with a focus on user-friendly design and accessibility.
+It ensures smooth task management with features that enhance productivity and organization.

 ## Features
-- Task Management: Create, update, delete, and view tasks.
+- Task Management: Effortlessly create, update, delete, and view tasks.
-- Prioritization: Assign and view task priorities.
+- Prioritization: Assign and view task priorities to manage workload effectively.
-- Responsive Design: Optimized for desktop and mobile devices.
+- Responsive Design: Optimized for both desktop and mobile devices.
-- Accessibility: Keyboard navigation and screen reader support.
+- Accessibility: Includes keyboard navigation and screen reader support.
-- Sorting: Sort tasks and arrange tasks by priority
+- Sorting: Sort tasks in ascending or descending order by priority.
-- Analytics: Various stats and metrics of tasks status
+- Analytics: View various statistics and metrics about task statuses.
+- Custom Design: All UI elements are designed with pure CSS/SCSS(without relying on third-party libraries).
 - Much more...

 ## Screens
 - ##### Dashboard
-    - Provides various metrics and stats of tasks
+    - Provides various metrics and stats of tasks.
-    - Total tasks, completed tasks, pending tasks, completion percentage
+    - Shows total tasks, completed tasks, pending tasks, and completion percentage.
-    - List of pending high priority tasks
+    - Lists pending high-priority tasks.

 - ##### Tasks
-    - View, edit, create, complete and delete tasks
+    - Allows viewing, editing, creating, completing, and deleting tasks.
-    - Create/Edit task names and priorities
+    - Supports creating/editing task names and priorities with same reusable dialog component.
-    - Sort tasks in ascending/descending order with priorities
+    - Offers sorting of tasks by priority in ascending/descending order.

-> This whole project was built in less than 2 days! (see commits)
+> This entire project was built in less than 2 days!
+(Check the commits)

-##### 🎉 Visit https://tasks360-kovaico.web.app/ to see this hosted web application🎉
+##### 🎉 Visit [Task360](https://tasks360-kovaico.web.app/) to see this hosted web application🎉

 ## Development workspace
+To get started with the project, follow these steps:
 - Clone this project from GitHub
     ```
     git clone https://github.com/nuras1999/task-management-app.git
     cd task-management-app
     ```
-- Use `npm i` to install project dependency node modules
+- Use `npm i` to install project dependency node modules.
-- Run `ng serve` to start the local server
+- Run `ng serve` to start the local server.
-- Navigate to `http://localhost:4200/` to see the live a0pplication
+- Open your browser and navigate to `http://localhost:4200/` to see the live application.

 ## Angular version
 ###### This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.4.

-## Concepts used
+## Angular Concepts Demonstrated
+This project demonstrates a variety of important Angular concepts including:
 - Standalone Components
 - Services
 - Custom Pipe (PriorityPipe)